Sets, types and type checking

 Unlike subtyping, disjoint is symmetric (disjoint A B = disjoint B A

-), which is why I only put in entries for the first column because the results still stand swapping the left and right columns.
+), which is why I only put in members for the first column because the results still stand swapping the left and right columns.
 This is why some of the code looks repetitive but it is the simplest way to account for both sides.

 Functions and objects do not have disjoint-ness implementations are not implemented in the ezno-checker, you can help add them.